MrUSBEN/webgltest/readme.txt

 12-01-22 =	Manual camera control build with high efficiency settings and gzip compression,
 		First web build had error - reuploaded with no spaces - failed again, Final upload with "Decompression fallback" settting ON.

+16-01-22 =	Free camera all axis movement,
+		Movement with WASD keys added.